1DanielG/UN-General-Assembly-Voting/README.md

     ## 10  1985 United Kingdom of Great Britain and Northern Ireland   151
     ## # ... with 974 more rows, and 1 more variables: percent_yes <dbl>

-Apparently , America first.
+Apparently, America first.

-Next, I like to know how much the average "agreeableness" of 6 countries changed from year to year(1946-2015) so I filter out 6 countries:
+Next, I like to know how much the average "agreeableness" of 6 countries changed from year to year (1946-2015) so I filter out 6 countries:

 +USA +Denmark +Norway +Sweden +France +Israel